darkflayer/SecureDrop.AI/README.md

 Access the App:
 User Portal: http://localhost:3000
 Admin Portal: http://localhost:3000/admin/login

+---

+## 🤝 Contributing

+We welcome contributions of all kinds!
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to set up the project, code standards, and how to submit issues or pull requests.

+If you're new, look for issues labeled `good first issue` or `help wanted`.

+## 🌐 Community & Conduct

+We are committed to fostering a welcoming and respectful community.
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) before participating.

+## 📬 Contact

+For questions or support, open an issue or email: rautanhemu@gmail.com

+---

 🔒 Security & Privacy
 All complaints are stored without user-identifying information.
 JWT-based authentication for admin routes.